Budgeting as a couple – sounds good, right? But how do you do this in the best way for you?

 Your spending will be categorized by which areas you have been spending in.
 We love a good colored graph!

-It won’t only show you all of your finances, but give recommendations on things that you can do to improve them as well.
+It won’t only show you all of your finances but give recommendations on things that you can do to improve them as well.

 Mint works by analyzing various offers, e.g., checking, saving, and credit card proposals, and making recommendations about which is best for your lifestyle.

-Fee: Free
+Fee: Free budgeting app

 Available on: iPhone, iPad, Apple Watch, Android, and Windows mobile devices

-Digit is the U.S. only and supports over 2500 banks and credit unions within the United States.
+Oportun is the U.S. only and supports over 2500 banks and credit unions within the United States.

 Examples of things that you could be saving for include things like an emergency fund, Coachella, vacations, and down payments.
 Whatever your saving goal is, it is up to you!

-Digit is an app that works by automatically saving your money for you.
+Oportun is an app that works by automatically saving your money for you.
 The way that it does this is by analyzing your upcoming bills, how much you are expected to spend, and the minimum amount that you need in your account.

-Personal Capital is another service that you can sign up for, which gives you a great overall look at your finances.
+Empower is another service that you can sign up for, which gives you a great overall look at your finances.

-Personal Capital’s primary focus is on investments.
+Empower’s primary focus is on investments.
 That means that the budgeting features are perhaps not as in-depth as the other apps on this list, but it’s a fantastic tool, nevertheless.

 It provides you with a bunch of tools for managing your investment portfolio and asset allocation.